seysha-git/seysha-git/README.md

-## 🙋 Fields of Interest: Energy and Process Control
+## 🙋 Fields of Interest:Systems theory and software development

-**Subject interests include control and systems theory, software development and data science.**

 ## 🏦 Education